 Review Summary: A seamless transition from niche-pandering slam to full-blown brutal death metal

-These unmistakable hallmarks of Katalepsy’s already unique sound have been integrated brilliantly with a technical, but still brutal-as-hell, Suffocation-like style.
-The most refreshing instrumental performance of the album is the drumming of Evgeny Ardentis, who manages to stand out with some nicely varied fills, robotically steady feet and some interesting cymbal work.
-The best thing about the drumming is that these guys have managed to avoid succumbing to the god-awful modern death metal trend of mixing the triggers and snare drum intolerably high to create the illusion of being “heavy” and have simply left Evgeny to create a great backdrop.
-As for the guitars, there is a plethora of variation in the riffs, some head-bangable, some groovable and some finger-tappable, whichever way you slice it, passionate air-guitarists everywhere are going to have a lot of fun listening to this.
-This is aided particularly well by the thick but crisp production which does justice to every instrument except, of course, the bass.
+The unmistakable hallmarks of Katalepsy’s already unique sound have been integrated brilliantly with a technical, but still brutal-as-hell, Suffocation-like style.
+The most refreshing instrumental performance of the album is the drumming of Evgeny Novikov, who manages to stand out with some nicely varied fills, robotically steady feet and some interesting cymbal work.
+The best thing about the drumming is that these guys have managed to avoid succumbing to the god-awful modern trend of mixing the drums intolerably high to create the illusion of being “heavy”.
+There is a plethora of variation in the guitar riffs, some head-bangable, some groovable and some finger-tappable, whichever way you slice it, passionate air-guitarists everywhere are going to have a lot of fun listening to this.
+This is aided particularly well by the thick but crisp production which does justice to every instrument, except the bass of course (This is still a brutal death metal album).
+One of the most inimitable aspects of Katalepsy’s sound was vocalist Ruslan “Mirus” Iskandaroff, who sadly left the band in 2011 to pursue other professional commitments.
+Although Igor Filimontsev’s presence would be welcomed in most brutal death metal bands, Mirus will certainly be missed for the demonic chaos he brought forth that arguably characterised Katalepsy more than any other member.
+Regardless, Igor does a great job behind the mic, with some growls that sound as if he feasts on brick solyanka and vodka for breakfast as well as some Demilich-like gurgling.

 “Autopsychosis” is a near-faultless effort from a band that is long overdue for some recognition, and perhaps opting for a more accessible route will yield great things for them.
 Don’t be put off by the notion that it’s more accessible than their older material though, because this album is still ridiculously heavy and should satisfy the palettes of even the most hardened brutal death fans.